mozilla/cargo-vet/book/src/config.md

 Defaults to the empty set and is not inherited.

-#### `targets`

-A string or array of target specifiers for the platforms of interest for this top-level crate.
-These are the platforms that `cargo vet` will require audits for when traversing the subtree (audits can optionally [restrict their validity](audit-entries.md#targets) to a set of targets).

-For top-level crates, defaults to all platforms.

-#### `dev-targets`

-Same as the above, but applied to dev-dependencies.

-For top-level crates, defaults to all platforms.

 #### `notes`

 Free-form string for recording rationale or other relevant information.